T1taniumF0rge-Industries-Inc/Software/CONTRIBUTING.md

 ### Planned modes:

-1 - 1st March 2026 → 14th March 2026 - Repository will go in **Hibernation** mode due to maintainers leave for personal reasons
+1 - Repository is in offline mode due to inactivity in repository

-2 - 15th May 2026 → 22nd June 2026 - Repository will go in **Hibernation** mode due to maintainers leave for personal reasons

 Thank you for your understanding, and we apologise for any inconveniences.